Asceticism: Nietzsche's and Epicurus's view

 In the third essay ("What Do Ascetic Ideals Mean?") from his 1887 book On the Genealogy of Morals, Friedrich Nietzsche discusses what he terms the "ascetic ideal" and its role in the formulation of morality along with the history of the will.
-In the essay, Nietzsche describes how such a paradoxical action as asceticism might serve the interests of life: through asceticism one can overcome one's desire to perish from pain and despair and attain mastery over oneself.
-In this way one can express both ressentiment and the will to power.
+In the essay, Nietzsche describes how such a paradoxical action as asceticism might serve the interests of life: through asceticism, one can overcome one's desire to perish from pain and despair and attain mastery over oneself.
+In this way, one can express both ressentiment and the will to power.
 Nietzsche describes the morality of the ascetic priest as characterized by Christianity as one where, finding oneself in pain or despair and desiring to perish from it, the will to live causes one to place oneself in a state of hibernation and denial of the material world in order to minimize that pain and thus preserve life, a technique which Nietzsche locates at the very origin of secular science as well as of religion.
 He associated the "ascetic ideal" with Christian decadence.

-Asceticism isn't always life-denying or pleasure-denying.
+Asceticism is not always life-denying or pleasure-denying.
 Some ascetic practices have actually been carried out as disciplines of pleasure.
 Epicurus taught a philosophy of pleasure, but he also engaged in ascetic practices like fasting.
 This may have been done in the service of testing the limits of nature, of desires, of pleasure, and of his own body.
 In the eighth of his Principal Doctrines, Epicurus says that we sometimes choose pains if greater pleasures ensue from them, or avoid pleasures if greater pains ensue, and in the "autarchy" portion of his Letter to Menoeceus, he teaches that living frugally can help us to better enjoy luxuries when we have them.